Dmitry Mishin: Memory

 In May 2002, at the All-Russian Workshop "Magnetic anisotropy and hysteresis properties of rare-earth alloys", dedicated to the 30th anniversary of the Magnetism Department of Tver State University, Rector A. N. Kudinov was invited to establish a D. D. Mishin scholarship for the best students of the Faculty of Physics.

+On September 20, 2019 TvSU hosted an expanded meeting of the Academic senate of the Faculty of Physics and Technology dedicated to the 100th anniversary of the birth of D. D. Mishin.